 The new park proposed in the Masterplan was intended for the site currently occupied by Verity Close, a residential area and part of Lancaster West Estate.
 The intention of the Masterplan was to demolish Verity Close to create the space for a substantial new park.
-This idea was subsequently shelved.
+This idea appears to have been subsequently shelved.

 The recommendation to site the new academy at Lancaster West was, of course, followed through in the Core Strategy, but there would be no new park.
 Most of the existing open space would be lost to the massive bulk of a new 1200 pupil academy, and a much reduced Lancaster Green would be left in it’s shadow.
 This represented a net loss to the local community of at least half the existing open space, and there would be enormous pressure on the remaining green space to serve the patrons of the new leisure centre, as well as the 1200 students attending the academy, which would be built without a playground of adequate size, and entirely without external sports facilities.
-The fact that Lancaster Green was needed as essential residential amenity space for the residents of the adjacent Grenfell Tower hardly figured in the Council’s plans for the site.
+The fact that Lancaster Green was needed as essential residential amenity space for the residents of the adjacent Grenfell Tower appears not to have figured in the Council’s plans at all.

-“Location of a New Secondary School In North Kensington” authored by James Masini supposedly considered and compared six possible sites in North Kensington to host a new academy – Barlby Rd Primary School, St Mary’s/Middle Row Primary Schools, the Princess Louise Hospital site, the Kensal Gasworks site and the Latimer site.
+“Location of a New Secondary School In North Kensington” authored by James Masini supposedly considered and compared six possible sites in North Kensington to host a new academy – Barlby Road Primary School site, St Mary’s/Middle Row Primary Schools site, the Princess Louise Hospital site, the Kensal Gasworks site and the Latimer site.

-Having excluded the other five sites Masini recommended the Latimer site (ie Lancaster Green) as the site for the Academy.
+Having scarcely (if at all) considered the other five sites Masini recommended the Latimer site (ie Lancaster Green) as the site for the Academy.

 “Development is likely to take place within the next 3-5 years in line with Central Government Funding making this the most realistic and achievable location for a new Secondary School.
 The Latimer site is also the only area with space to commence development within the next 5 years, due to the relatively insignificant amount of demolition required.”

-According to a Council newsletter published in July 2011, all of these sites, together with the Silchester Garages site and the Virgin Active site in Lancaster Road were “carefully examined but ruled out” by the KALC planners.
-However there is no evidence of any modelling or feasibilty studies, apart from the one conducted at Lancaster Green, at any of the other sites which were allegedly considered, either before or after Massini’s study.
+According to a Council newsletter published in July 2011, all of these sites, together with the Silchester Garages site and the Virgin Active site (a former school) in Lancaster Road were “carefully examined but ruled out” by the KALC planners.
+However there is no evidence of any modelling or feasibilty studies apart from the one conducted at Lancaster Green, at any of the other sites which were allegedly considered, either before or after Massini’s study.

 “The new school will be part of the council’s wider vision for this part of North Kensington….
 The site identified is the open grounds to the north of the North Kensington Sports Centre, including the sports centre, the existing five-a-side pitches, a children’s play area and a supporting car park.”
 (Page 8)

-“Building Schools For The Future” was a major funding initiative brought in by the previous Labour Government to enable a massive school building and modernisation programme (it was subsequently replaced under the Con-Dem coalition with the far less ambitious “Partnership For Schools”).
+“Building Schools For The Future” was a major funding initiative introduced by the previous Labour Government to enable a massive school building and modernisation programme (it was subsequently replaced under the Con-Dem coalition with the far less ambitious “Partnership For Schools” programme.
 Submission of a document called “BSF Strategy for Change, Part 2” by a deadline in Spring 2009 was a mandatory part of the bidding process for BSF funding.
-The RBKC submission named the Lancaster West site in a bid for BSF funding for the academy:
+The RBKC submission named the Lancaster West site in their bid for BSF funding for the academy:

 “The proposed site is the current site of the North Kensington Sports Centre, Lancaster Road (including the area next to Grenfell Tower) in the Notting Barns ward” (RBKC Strategy for Change page 25)

-Again Lancaster Green is not named, and there is no reference to a park or public open space.
+Again Lancaster Green was not named, and there was no reference to a park or public open space on the site.

 5th May 2009 – 16th June 2009 Strategic Sites Consultation